5 Types of Long-Term Loans You Can Get in Singapore

 Housing loans differ based on the type of property you are buying (such as whether it’s public housing (HDB) or private housing) and where you’re taking a loan from — either HDB or the bank.

 HDB’s home loan generally has a lower interest rate in today’s high-interest rate environment.
-It is maintained at a fixed rate and requires a 10% down payment, compared to the usual 25% down payment for bank loans.
-HDB is also generally more lenient if a borrower can’t repay the loan on time, which is why many people opt for it.
+It is maintained at a fixed rate and requires a 20% down payment, compared to the usual 25% down payment required for bank loans.

 2. Car loan

 The loan terms for car loans may vary depending on the type of vehicle purchased and the loan principal amount and/or tenure.
-Most banks offer car loans with a maximum loan tenure of 7 years and an interest rate of 2.28% per annum (flat-rate) depending on your loan amount.
+Most banks offer car loans with a maximum loan tenure of 7 years and an interest rate of 2.78% per annum (flat-rate) depending on your loan amount.

-With a licensed moneylender, interest rates can be 1-4% a month.
+With a licensed money lender, interest rates can be 1-4% a month.

 3. Study loan